dapphub/dapptools/README.md

 `dapptools` is a suite of Ethereum focused CLI tools following the Unix design philosophy, favoring composability, configurability and extensibility.

-`dapptools` is currently in a stage of clandestine development where support for the casual user may be deprived.
-The software can now be considered free as in free puppy.
-Users seeking guidance can explore using foundry as an alternative

 This repository contains the source code for several programs hand-crafted and maintained by DappHub, along with dependency management, courtesy of Nix.